Most of us trade to make money. You may be searching for the holy grail, a system which has a high win rate coupled with high rewards.

-Through the review, it dawned upon me that although I take trades which present a good risk to reward ratio, it is ultimately Mr Market who determines if I make money (after proper analysis, of course).
+Through the review, it dawned upon me that although I take trades which present a good risk to reward ratio, it’s ultimately Mr Market who determines if I make money (after proper analysis, of course).

 I cannot ask Mr Market to go my way.
 I cannot depend on the risk to reward ratio of my trades to work out favorably as well.
 What can I rely on?
 The answer is My risk.

-From the conversations with profitable traders and personal experience, I have not come across anyone who claims to have both a high win rate and excellent risk to reward ratio.
+From the conversations with profitable traders and personal experience, I haven’t come across anyone who claims to have both a high win rate and excellent risk to reward ratio.
 They are mutually exclusive.

-This leads me to constantly ask myself which I would like to focus on or even find a balance.
+This leads me to constantly ask myself which I’d like to focus on or even find a balance.
 What do I need to understand about having a high win rate and improving my risk to reward ratio?